zirkelc/PromptThis.AI/README.md

 - `CssSelector` to check if the right-clicked element matches a CSS selector
 - `HasMetaTag` to check if page has a meta tag with a given name and value

-**Variables**
+### Variables

 Add more variables for dynamic prompts:
 - `Cursor` to control where the cursor is placed inside the prompt input when it is opened
 - `TextContent` or `HtmlContent` to insert the text or html content of the right-clicked element

-**Options**
+### Options

 Add more options to control the behavior of an AI task when it is opened or executed:
 - `AutoSelect` to automatically select the content of the right-clicked element
 - `AutoInsert` to insert the generated text right back into the right-clicked element of the page
 - `AutoCopy` to copy the generated text into the clipboard

-**Complex Use Cases**
+### Complex Use Cases

-Lets says I want to an AI task to proof-read any text I type in a textarea.
+Lets says I want an AI task to proof-read any text I type in a textarea.
-I don't want to have to select the text first, just right-click on the textarea and click on the AI task.
+I don't want to have to select the text first, I just want to right-click on the textarea and select the AI task from the context menu.
-I could use a `CssSelector` like `textarea:read-write` to enable the task on all textareas on every page and use the `TextContent` variable to insert the text of the textarea into the prompt.
-The options could be set to `AutoSubmit` and `AutoInsert` to make it as seamless as possible.
-A right-click on the textarea would then proof-read it and insert the result right back into the textarea.
+To enable this on every webpage, I could use a `CssSelector` like `textarea:read-write` to show the task only editable textareas.
+Then I could use the `AutoSelect` option to automatically select the text of the textarea to insert it into the prompt.
+The `AutoSubmit` options would make sure the prompt is submitted automatically and the `AutoInsert` option would insert the result right back into the textarea where I right-clicked.
+That means I can proof-ready any text in only two clicks.

 ## License
 MIT